AMSP-04/NETN-CBRN/NETN-CBRN.md

 ```

 Two NETN-ETR `Task` subclasses related to protection and treatment are defined in the NETN-CBRN module.
-Use `ApplyIPE` task to request a `Lifeform` to apply individual protection equipment.
-Use `AdministerTreatment` task to request an entity to initiate treatment of a set of entities.
+Use the `ApplyIPE` task to request a `Lifeform` to apply individual protection equipment.
+Use the `AdministerTreatment` task to request an entity to initiate the treatment of a set of entities.

 ```mermaid
 classDiagram